duceppemo/QIIME2_ITS/README.md

 ```
 L2S357_15_L001_R1_001.fastq.gz.
 The underscore-separated fields in this file name are:
   1. the sample identifier,
-  2. the barcode sequence or a barcode identifier,
+  2. the barcode sequence or a barcode identifier,.
   3. the lane number,
   4. the direction of the read (i.e. only R1, because these are single-end reads), and
   5. the set number.